Buchatech/Buchatech/README.md

 - 🔭 I’m currently working on **Azure, GCP, AWS, Docker, Kubernetes, GitOps, Crossplane, AI, and all things cloud**

-- 🌱 I’m currently learning **JavaScript, and Python at a deeper level, as well as the MEAN Stack**
+- 🌱 I’m currently learning **Agentic AI, JavaScript, and Python at a deeper level**

 - 👨‍💻 Full about me at [http://www.buchatech.com/about](http://www.buchatech.com/about)